ico-masters/website/_services/service2.md

   custody solutions and hacking response.
 description: >-
-  Our digital, physical, and custody security team combines 100+ years experience at leading US Government institutions and work tirelessly to safeguard leading crypto companies and executives against hackers and token theft.
+  Our digital, physical, and custody security team combines 100+ years experience at leading US Government institutions and corporates.
+We work tirelessly to safeguard leading crypto companies and executives against hackers and token theft.
 ---